amvro23/adsorption/README.md

 # Kinetics

 Create an instance.
 In this example a csv file was used to obtain these values.
-The csv file 'adsorption_kinetics.csv' can be found in the following link: https://github.com/amvro23/Essentials_of_Chemical_Engineering/tree/master/Adsorption%20Processes
 ```Python
 kinetic = Kinetics()
 ```